Old Kingdom Tombs of Mastaba

 The Tomb of Khnumhotep and Niankhkhnum:

 It is believed that Khnumhotep and Niankhkhnum were the sons of Khabaw-Khufu and Rewedzaweres.
-Khnumhotep was married to a lady called Khentikawes, and they had three sons and three daughters, while Khnumhotep was married to a lady called Khenut, and they had five sons and one daughter.
+Khnumhotep was married to Khentikawes, with three sons and three daughters, while Khnumhotep was married to Khenut, with five sons and one daughter.

 This tomb is sometimes called "the tomb of the two brothers."
 These two men were buried in the same tomb because of their close relationship, as it was said that they were brothers who shared the same lifestyle, and some assumptions say they were twins.
 However, there is no clear and accurate proof of twins.
 Some other notions suggest a homosexual relationship between the two men, but most scholars largely rejected this idea because both men had wives and children.